Schneegans/illusion/README.md

   - [ ] Morph targets
   - [ ] Sparse accessors
   - [ ] Multiple texture coordinates
+- [x] Mouse and joystick input ([glfw](https://github.com/glfw/glfw))

+## Building Illusion

+Illusion uses CMake for project file generation.
+Below are some exemplary instructions for Linux and Windows (here Visual Studio 2017) which you should adapt to your system.

 ### Dependencies

 Most dependencies are included as [git submodules](externals).
 Additionally you will need a C++ compiler and CMake.

-### Building Illusion

-Illusion uses CMake for project file generation.
-Below are some exemplary instructions for Linux and Windows (here Visual Studio 2017) which you should adapt to your system.

-##### Linux
+### Linux

 ```bash
 git clone https://github.com/Simmesimme/illusion.git